In this article:

 - Avoid skipping meals to prevent dangerous drops in glucose.

-- If your blood sugar falls below 72 mg/dL, take 15 grams of fast-acting carbs.
+Take a look at some effective lifestyle changes for managing hypoglycaemia during pregnancy:- If your blood sugar falls below 72 mg/dL, take 15 grams of fast-acting carbs.
 Wait for 15 minutes, then check your levels again.
 If it's still low, repeat this process of the rule of 15.

 - Monitor blood sugar regularly, especially before and after meals.